BiasedRiot/Cosaint/README.md

 # Cosaint

-Cosaint (defence in Irish) is a collection of simple scripts to scrub files of any meta data, compress them and encrypt them.
+Cosaint (defence in Irish) is a collection of simple script to scrub files of any meta data, compress them and encrypt them.
 These scripts are suitable for running on individual files or as a service that automatically runs on specific folders/files.
 Cosaint is useful for protecting your files before you store them on a public cloud or any server you don't own.

 ## Dependancies